Meeting Government Efficiency Standards

 - Delivers about 23% energy savings compared to 10 SEER models

 - Delivers about 8% energy savings compared to 12 SEER models

 Actual savings will depend on the age, efficiency and condition of the unit being replaced, but if you are currently considering a new air conditioner or heat pump, it makes a lot of sense to start saving now with a 13 SEER product.
 Bryant offers several heat pumps and air conditioners that meet and exceed the 13 SEER requirement–even up to 18 SEER.

 To learn more about the 2006 13 SEER efficiency mandate, visit www.energy.gov.

 Another change you need to be aware of is the phase out of R-22, the refrigerant most commonly used in today's air conditioners and heat pumps.
-By 2010, all new air conditioners and heat pumps will be required to use a non-ozone-depleting refrigerant, such as Bryant's environmentally sound Puron Refrigerant.
+New air conditioners and heat pumps are required to use a non-ozone-depleting refrigerant, such as Bryant's environmentally sound Puron Refrigerant.
 This phase out has been mandated in an effort to help protect the Earth's ozone layer.
 By making the change to Puron Refrigerant now, you can protect yourself from the potentially higher future costs of servicing an air conditioner or heat pump that uses R-22.

 Bryant Leads the Way

 Whether it's developing tomorrow's efficient and cost-saving 13 SEER and higher air conditioners and heat pumps, or offering a wide range of products with environmentally sound Puron Refrigerant, Bryant is putting experience to work to develop the heating and cooling products that will keep your family comfortable tomorrow.